Abdoulaye-Thespy/Restaurant-Page/README.md

 ## [LiveDemo](https://abdoulaye-thespy.github.io/Tic-Tac-Toe-JS/)

-## Project descipription
+## Project description

 - As this project is still under reviews the design is not quite it yet.

-- We have have an an app where the famous game Tic tac toe can be played using Vanilla javascript.
+- This is a Restaurant-Page Built using javascript and Webpack to bundle multiple files of javascript.

 ## Built with